Batalin-Vilkovisky structures on moduli spaces of flat connections: Hopf-like algebras governing the fusion of quasi-BV structures

 \section{Hopf-like algebras governing the fusion of quasi-BV structures}

 We can characterize $\g$-quasi-BV manifolds as being manifolds with action of an algebra $\mathcal H^\g$ by differential operators, which we define below.
-Then, the fusion of quasi-BV manifolds is captured by a coproduct-like structure on these algebras. \begin{definition} Let $(\g, t)$ be a quadratic Lie algebra.
-Define
+Then, the fusion of quasi-BV manifolds is captured by a coproduct-like structure on these algebras.